thgith/activity-tracker-app/README.md

 - You can go to `https://localhost:7109/swagger` to view the available API endpoints

 ## How to Run Tests
 - Go into `/Backend/ActivityTrackerAppTests`.
 Just click the test controls by hovering over the class/test methods.
-A couple of tests are broken due to some changes right now, but the layout will be basically the same.

 ---
 ## To Dos